w3f/polkadot-wiki/docs/general/polkadot-v1.md

 - **Nominated Proof-of-Stake (NPoS)** where the stake per validator is maximized and evenly distributed across validators, and participation in native staking is decentralized and democratized as much as possible.
-- [**ELVES protocol**](../learn/learn-parachains-protocol.md) allows for the shared security system and the "pessimistic" rollup system, where everything coming through Polkadot's virtual cores passes rigorous checking.
+- [**ELVES protocol**](../learn/learn-parachains-protocol.md) allows for the shared security system, where everything coming through Polkadot's virtual cores passes rigorous checking.
+See [this page](../learn/learn-comparisons-rollups.md#rollup-comparison-table) to explore how Polkadot's rollup technology differs from optimistic and ZK rollups.
 - The [**Decentralized Nodes Program**](https://nodes.web3.foundation/) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service provider) and social decentralization (how many validator nodes per operator).
 Those can be explored with the [Polkawatch App](https://polkadot.polkawatch.app/).
 - An **on-chain treasury and governance** (see: [OpenGov](../learn/learn-polkadot-opengov.md)) where every decision goes through public referenda, and any token holder can cast a vote.
+Treasury proposals can tap into the treasury funds to fund various initiatives the DOT community deems reasonable.

 ### Polkadot's Blockspace

+A blockchain is a way to permanently store data and make them verifiable.
+The storage unit is the block (i.e., blockspace), and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
+In addition to being tamper-proof, public permissionless blockchains like Polkadot store data visible to everybody (i.e., public), and everybody can cryptographically verify the correctness of such data.

 The design and realization of Polkadot 1.0 allowed its creators to enable the commoditization of blockspace.

-A blockchain is a way to store data.
-The storage unit is the block, and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
-In addition to being tamper-proof, public permissionless blockchains like Polkadot store data visible to everybody (i.e., public), and anybody can become a network participant permissionlessly.
+!!!info "Blockspace is an umbrella term"

-**Blockspace** is the capacity of a blockchain to finalize and commit operations.
+    Blockspace is the capacity of a blockchain to finalize and commit operations.
 It represents a blockchain's security, computing, and storage capabilities as an end product.
+Blockspace is not measured the same on any chain; there is no standard unit for blockspace.
+In Bitcoin, blockspace is based on transaction size, in Ethereum, on how much computation is used (gas), and in Polkadot, on how much time is taken to execute a task on a virtual core (coretime).

 Blockspace produced by different blockchains can vary in security, flexibility, and availability.

 - **Security** is intended to show how secure blockspace is.
 In Proof-of-Stake (PoS) networks, this is directly related to how much stake is locked on validator nodes, how much variance in stake there